Transcript of discussion

 If people had access in Appalachia to a therapist, let alone a hospital, that it’s becoming even less than it was.
 And in that time, and it will continue to dwindle, I think, but imagine.
 People actually had access to do these things.
 We would probably have a lot less of these quote-unquote resentful people that he talks about.

 They didn’t get the same opportunities he did.
 And I think that’s something that he’s

 Chuck Corra: missing.
 Another thing to add to this whole, like the money aspect of and socioeconomic aspect of his experiences, John, you’re not going to see in the headlines of Hillbilly Elegy about him defending payday lending.

 But he definitely defends payday lending in this book, which is just, again, telling you all you need to know about like this dude, as he talks about, I believe it was when he was working for a state Senator or the highest statehouse and how.
 The guy working for was one of the only people to vote against this payday lending bill or something.

 And there are specific problems with the bill that they pointed out.
 But like in general, it regulated payday lenders, and he just thought that this was so crazy.
-And like he took a payday loan out once and paid it back with a minimal, modest amount of interest and was fine.
-And it was because he didn’t qualify for creditors, something like that.
+He took a payday loan out once and paid it back with a minimal, modest amount of interest and was fine.

 Let me tell you something.
 You don’t understand the detriment of it when you’ve got interest rates out the ass 400, 500, 600%.